 Pass-Through Functions (RAWSQL)

-Your database usually will not understand the field names that are shown in Tableau.
-Because Tableau does not interpret the SQL expressions you include in the pass-through functions, using the Tableau field names in your expression may cause errors.
-You can use a substitution syntax to insert the correct field name or expression for a Tableau calculation into pass-through SQL.
-For example, if you had a function that computed the median of a set of values, you could call that function on the Tableau column [Sales] like this:
+Your database won't usually understand the field names that are shown in Tableau.
+Because Tableau doesn't interpret the SQL expressions in the pass-through functions, using the Tableau field names in your expression may cause errors.
+Use %n to insert the correct field name or expression for a Tableau calculation into pass-through SQL.

 RAWSQLAGG_REAL("MEDIAN(%1)", [Sales])